HareeshBahuleyan/ml_textbook_notes/README.md

-# ml_textbook_notes
-Notes for Machine Learning - A Probabilistic Perspective
+Chapterwise Notes for 'Machine Learning - A Probabilistic Perspective' by Kevin Murphy